-In April 2021, Los Angeles City Council approved an ordinance that went into effect last November to ban the use of plastic at all restaurants and bars unless requested by the customer.
-This ban aims to reduce pollution and single-use plastic waste as restaurants switch to environmentally-friendly reusables.
+In April 2021, Los Angeles City Council approved a law that went into effect last November to ban the use of plastic at all restaurants and bars unless requested by the customer.
+This ban aims to reduce pollution and single-use plastic products waste as restaurants switch to environmentally-friendly reusables.

 The ordinance bans:

 - Expanded polystyrene products like styrofoam cups, plates, and coolers

 - Single-use plastic items like straws, containers, plates, bowls, cutlery, trays, and utensils